aimclub/FEDOT/docs/source/advanced/hyperparameters_tuning.rst

         .with_metric(metric) \
         .build(train_data)
     tuned_pipeline = pipeline_tuner.tune(pipeline)

 2. You can pass custom metric.
-For that implement abstract class QualityMetric and pass CustomMetric.get_value.
+For that, implement abstract class ``QualityMetric`` and pass ``CustomMetric.get_value`` as metric.
 Note that tuner will minimize the metric.

 .. code-block:: python

     import sys
     from copy import deepcopy

-    from sklearn.metrics import mean_squared_error
+    from sklearn.metrics import mean_squared_error as mse

     from fedot.core.composer.metrics import QualityMetric
     from fedot.core.data.data import InputData, OutputData